ghostxtbh/SpamBot/README.md

 # SpamBot

-An automated bot for spamming.
+A fully automated bot for spamming (for educational purposes only!)
+Head over to [releases](https://github.com/ghostxtbh/SpamBot/releases) for download!